Copyright © 2026 IndySpeedway.com All Rights Reserved

 You can hold on a channel to monitor it constantly.

-At some races, you can buy or rent a scanner that is already programmed for race series.
-When
+At some races, you can buy or rent a scanner that is already programmed for the race series.

-you return the following year, they will update the frequencies in your scanner for free.
+They will update the frequencies in your scanner for free in following years.

 CHOOSING A SCANNER